VyvojariSobe/TodoMvcPhp-Symfony/README.md

 # TodoMvcPhp-Symfony

-To Do list MVC example written in Symfony 3.
+To Do list MVC example written in PHP in Symfony 3 framework.

 ## Instalation

 ```
-composer create-project vyvojarisobe/todomvc-symfony
+composer create-project vyvojarisobe/todomvcphp-symfony
 ```

 ### Database